Azure/azure-notificationhubs-samples/Ionic/ionic-4/readme.md

 ionic build
 ```

 Next, add Capacitor to the project by executing the commands listed below.
-When prompted for the project's `appID` during the first command below, enter the Firebase App Package Name for this project (from the Firebase console).
+When prompted for the project's `appID` during the first command below, enter the Firebase App Package Name for this project (from your Push project in the Firebase console).

 ```shell
 npx cap init